mrRobot62/word_frequencies/README.md

 Current approach is to read a normal text file and an ignore_words file and analyse the text.

+This is a quick & dirty approach to solve this issue for me ;-)
 # History
 | date | version | information |
 |---|:-:|---|